vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   *  By default, htmLawed won't check many attribute values for standard compliance.
 E.g., 'width="20m"' with the dimension in non-standard 'm' is let through.
 Implementing universal and strict attribute value checks can make htmLawed slow and resource-intensive.
 Admins should look at the 'hook_tag' parameter (section:- #3.4.9) or '$spec' to enforce finer checks.

-  *  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specs.
+  *  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specifications.
 Only a few of the proprietary attributes are supported.

   *  Except for contained URLs and dynamic expressions (also optional), htmLawed does not check CSS style property values.
 Admins should look at using the 'hook_tag' parameter (section:- #3.4.9) or '$spec' for finer checks.
 Perhaps the best option is to disallow 'style' but allow 'class' attributes with the right 'oneof' or 'match' values for 'class', and have the various class style properties in '.css' CSS stylesheet files.